trilitech/tezos-developer-docs/docs/unity/managing-contracts.md

     .Parse(contractJSON)
     .SelectToken("code");

-// Create a `Netezos.Contracts.ContractScript` to represent the contract var contract = new ContractScript(Micheline.FromJson(code.ToString()));
+// Create a `Netezos.Contracts.ContractScript` object to represent the contract var contract = new ContractScript(Micheline.FromJson(code.ToString()));

 // Build the parameters for the call